 If Fig Newton’s are your jam, you’ll go crazy for these easy homemade walnut and fig crumble bars.
 They’re chewy bars filled with gooey fig butter nestled between a buttery brown sugar and oat crust and walnut crumble topping – and packed with yummy fall flavor!

-Make the crumble: In a large mixing bowl, stir together the oats, flour, sugars, baking soda, cinnamon, and salt until well-combined.
+- Make the crumble: In a large mixing bowl, stir together the oats, flour, sugars, baking soda, pie spice, and salt until well-combined.

 ¹ Fig butter/preserves can be found seasonally at well-stocked grocery stores (I found mine at Trader Joe’s), or you can make your own!